 - If the music keeps playing: You’ve invited something into your home… but it doesn’t want to play.

 - If the chair falls over on its own: Leave the room.
 Do not look at the chair.
 Do not enter that room alone again — ever.

 The instructions do not specify what to do in the event that the music continues playing.
 This is what makes the game so dangerous: It has too many unknown quantities.
-In the event that this outcome occurs, I would recommend aborting the game and performing a purification ritual (burning a sage stick, spreading salt, etc.); however, there is no guarantee that whatever you’ve invited in will leave, even if you perform such a ritual.
+In the event that this outcome occurs, it is recommended that you terminate the game and performing a purification ritual; however, there is no guarantee that whatever you’ve invited in will leave, even if you perform such a ritual.

 In Case You Need It:

 [Photo via Bertsz/Pixabay]